Tally Ho! A Brief History of the Epping Hunt

 Perhaps Thomas Hood’s love for Wanstead began with his poem about the Epping Hunt.
 For in 1832 Hood took up residence at Lake House in Wanstead Park – where he lived for three years.
 Hood rented the property from none other than ‘Wicked’ William Long-Wellesley – and despite regularly defaulting on his rent managed to enjoy cordial relations with his notorious landlord.
 Hood’s only novel Tylney Hall (1834) is a thinly veiled homage to Wanstead House and Park.
 But attempting to cash in on Wicked William’s story was an unwise move because it raised expectations that Tylney Hall would reveal the truth about Wanstead House, and satisfy public curiosity as to why it was demolished. – This lead to criticism and affected sales, forcing Hood to add a note in the preface explaining that ‘Tylney Hall’ alluded to the topography of Wanstead Park, but not its disreputable owner.

 Incidentally Tylney Hall is a very important early Victorian novel, well worth reading not least for its descriptions of Wanstead Park.
 Rather surprisingly several characters in the book are West Indian, their presence revealing that this part of London was already multicultural in the 1830s.
-I will cover this in a separate blog.
+I have covered this in a separate blog.

 Thomas Hood lived at Lake House in Wanstead Park (1832-35)